-Employment Contracts, Termination of Employment Agreements and Change of Control Arrangements
+Employment Contracts, Termination of Employment Agreements and Change of Control Arrangements of its Named Executive Officers.

-Odetics does not currently have any employment contracts in effect with any of its Named Executive Officers.
 Odetics provides incentives such as salary, benefits and option grants to attract and retain executive officers and other key associates.
-The Compensation Committee, as Plan Administrator of the 1997 Plan, has the authority to provide for the accelerated vesting of the shares of common stock subject to any outstanding options held by such individual, in connection with the termination of the individual's employment following an acquisition in which these options are assumed or the repurchase rights with respect to the unvested shares are assigned or certain hostile changes in control of Odetics.
-Other than such accelerated vesting, there is no agreement or policy which would entitle any executive officers to severance payments or any other compensation as a result of such officer's termination.
+The Compensation and Stock Option Committee, as Plan Administrator of the 1997 Stock Incentive Plan, has the authority to provide for the accelerated vesting of outstanding options held by an individual, in connection with the termination of such individual's employment following an acquisition in which these options are assumed or the repurchase rights with respect to the unvested shares are assigned or upon certain hostile changes in control of Odetics.
+Other than such accelerated vesting and the agreements described below, there is no agreement or policy which would entitle any executive officer to severance payments or any other compensation as a result of such officer's termination.